chadek/tec_test/README.md

 ## Credit

-I dedicate this credit to JsonWebToken wich made me loose almost an entire day trying to understand how it is working and particurlarly how to handle them clienside (thing that I steal didn't figured out).
+I dedicate this credit to JsonWebToken which made me loose almost an entire day trying to understand how it is working and particularly how to handle them clien side (thing that I steel didn't figure out).